 Having a corporate travel policy is crucial.
 Without these parameters, an employee cannot possibly know if their intended itinerary falls within the budget and other company expectations.

 Knowing the full scope of what should be included in a successful travel policy can be challenging.
-At TravelPerk, we have crafted a customizable template that can help you implement a corporate travel policy in minutes, but generally, corporate travel policies should outline the company's position on elements such as;
+At TravelPerk, we have crafted a customizable travel and expense policy template that can help you implement a corporate travel policy in minutes, but generally, corporate travel policies should outline the company's position on elements such as;

 - Approvable business travel spend for air travel, accommodation, car rental, and other transportation.